ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 1.3 Overview
-~~Provide an overview of this document and its organization.~~

 This document is subdivided into 6 parts: system overview, system architecture, data design, component design, human interface design and a requirements matrix.

 ### 1.4 Reference Material
-~~This section is optional.
-List any documents, if any, which were used as sources of information for the test plan.~~

 The project has a [Wiki](https://github.com/ndoering/smartfridge/wiki) that includes the up to date reference material.

-### 1.5 Definitions and Acronyms
-~~This section is optional.
-Provide definitions of all terms, acronyms, and abbreviations that might exist to properly interpret the SDD.
-These definitions should be items used in the SDD that are most likely not known to the audience.~~

 ## 2. System overview
-~~Give a general description of the functionality, context and design of your project.
-Provide any background information if necessary.~~

 ### Web interface